af558/no.-2/README.md

 _The sites of theatres in London during 1600s_ This is just an image shown the multitude of sites across London which were part of the vibrantentertainment productions at this time.
 Due to this high density of troupes it is easier to understand the direct competition they had with each other.
 Especially as they shared one common audience and were aiming to attract the majority of the crowd, the life as a performer was like many other during this time day to day living.
+With the clear
 <param ve-image
        label="Theatres in London"
        description="A map depicitng the locale of theatres in London"